Hortensjaa/RustLogo/README.md

 - unit evaluation: calculating numeric value of unit
 - command evaluation: updating turtle model
 - block evaluation: more advanced evaluation logic
-- program evaluation: program is just a list of blocks, so nothing special here
+- program evaluation: program is just a list of blocks, so nothing special here.
+Important thing is the fact, that on every level of evaluation we pass Option<> from lower level, because of Stop() logic (if command is stop, I pass None instead of Some to upper levels and stop execution)

 ## Draw
 Drawing history of lines to .svg file using svg library; images are saved in /images directory.